 Impact Source Impact Identification Impact Prediction Land Use Changes Habitat loss or destruction; Habitat fragmentation or degradation; Disturbance to habitats/species; Species mortality; Alterations to water quality and/or water movement; Alterations to air quality; and Introduction or spread of invasive species.
 Land use changes as a result of construction and operation of infrastructure/developments e.g. construction of cycleways and greenways.
-Direct and permanent in nature with potential cumulative impacts.
+Potential for direct and permanent effects with potential cumulative impacts.
 Land use changes through intensification changes e.g. increased population densities, shifts in land use patterns due to changing economic realities.
-Indirect and long term in nature.
-Barriers to movement of species and/or collision of species as a result of landuse change e.g. expanding city hinterlands, conversion of grasslands and uplands to forests or more urban fabric, renewables infrastructure creating barriers to movement.
-Indirect and long-term in nature.
+Potential for indirect and long term effects.
+Barriers to movement of species and/or collision of species as a result of land-use change e.g. expanding city hinterlands, conversion of grasslands and uplands to forests or more urban fabric, renewables infrastructure creating barriers to movement.
+Potential for indirect and long-term effects.
 Disturbance to habitats/species as a result of land use change e.g. increased recreation and human disturbance.
-Indirect and medium-term in nature.
+Potential for indirect and medium-term effects.
 Land use changes/changes in land use intensification leading to resultant impacts on water quality e.g. sedimentation and eutrophication as a result of run-off from sites cleared for development.
-Indirect and permanent in nature.
+Potential for indirect and permanent effects.
 Alterations to water quality and/or water movement as a result of urban intensification e.g. sediment and nutrient run-off to nearby watercourses and alterations to drainage patterns.
-Indirect and long-term in nature.
+Potential for indirect and long-term effects.
 Land use changes altering groundwater movement to groundwater dependent habitats.
-Indirect and long-term in nature.
+Potential for indirect and long-term effects.
 Alterations to air quality as a result of increased electricity generation dependent on the method utilised, e.g. peat extraction resulting in carbon emissions from degraded peatlands, and biomass combustion leading to emissions to air.
-Indirect and long-term in nature.
-Loss of habitat and/or species or reduction in habitat quality as a result of introduction or spread of invasive species during land use conversion and dependent on nature of new land type e.g. replacement of natural grasslands with monoculture crops for biomass production.
-I Infrastructure Construction Habitat loss or destruction; Habitat fragmentation or degradation; Disturbance to habitats/species; Land use changes as a result of construction and operation of infrastructure/developments e.g. loss of habitat for construction of cycleways and greenways, roads and renewable energy infrastructure.
-Direct and long
+Potential for indirect and long-term effects.
+Loss of habitat and/or species or reduction in habitat quality as a result of introduction or spread of invasive species during land use conversion and dependent on nature of new